 This free service gives you an easy way to distribute your dynamic IP changes to multiple services with a single update.
 Keep dynamic DNS hostnames and OpenDNS updated at the same time.

 A small updater program that helps keep your Dynamic IP information up to date on the OpenDNS website.
-Also supports DNS-O-Matic and DynDNS.
+Also supports DNS-O-Matic.